 A review of the Toronto Parking Authority’s portfolio determined that the parking lot at 31 Blackthorn Ave. was no longer financially viable.
 The City identified the site as a potential location for a public park, as it is in an area with a need for more parkland.

-The site at 31 Blackthorn Ave., owned by Hydro One, was previously a parking lot run by the Toronto Parking Authority (TPA).
-TPA deemed the lot financially unviable.
-The City will now license the site for use as parkland.
+The park area at 31 Blackthorn Ave., owned by Hydro One, was previously a parking lot run by the Toronto Parking Authority (TPA).
 The parking lot at 20 Prescott Ave. remains open and has been reconfigured to better serve the community.
 Additionally, TPA has introduced approximately 60 new on-street paid parking spaces to support the local area.